eruffaldi/imu_comparison_data/README.md

-Survey of Motion Tracking Methods Based on Inertial Sensors: A Focus on Upper Limb Human Motion Alessandro Filippeschi et al. 2017 doi:10.3390/s17061257
+This is the dataset and the data associated to the Practical Review paper "Survey of Motion Tracking Methods Based on Inertial Sensors: A Focus on Upper Limb Human Motion" published on Sensors in 2017 doi:10.3390/s17061257

 Contacts:
 - a.filippeschi@sssup.it